 Respected Mediation Attorneys In Howard County

-For divorcing couples interested in solving their issues without the added stress of litigation, the mediation process may be an option.
-Mediation allows couples to work out their disputes in private with the help of a neutral facilitator.
+For individuals and families interested in solving their issues without the added stress of litigation, the mediation process may be an option.
+Mediation allows individuals and families to work out their disputes in private with the help of a neutral facilitator.

-As experienced mediators, family law attorneys Margaret Oliver and Lauren Leffler can answer any questions you have and help you determine if mediation is the right choice for you and your spouse.
-Margaret and Lauren can assist you either as your attorneys, providing you with legal advice through the mediation process, or as mediators, working with you and your spouse/partner to facilitate a resolution.
-With years of legal experience, the two have helped countless families in Howard, Carroll and Anne Arundel counties in Maryland and beyond reach settlements through mediation.
+As experienced mediators, our family law and probate attorneys can answer any questions you have and help you determine if mediation is the right choice for you.
+Our attorneys can assist you either as your attorneys, providing you with legal advice through the mediation process, or as mediators, working to facilitate a resolution.
+With years of legal experience, our team have helped countless families in Howard, Carroll, Anne Arundel, and Montgomery counties in Maryland and beyond reach settlements through mediation.

 Contact our Columbia-based law firm, Oliver Leffler Law by calling 410-740-1180 to learn more or schedule a consultation.